mozaik-association/mozaik/docs/Contacts Module.md

 </figure>
 !!! example "Example of workflow"

-    - A supporter who resigns will have the status "former supporter".
+    - A member who resigns changes from a "member" to a "former resigning member".
     - A member who declines to pay the membership fee will be given the status "former member".
 <figure markdown>
 ![screenshot 10](img/screen10.png)